-- Basic participant identifiers. - Documentation that the participant and her male partner provided written informed consent to screen for and participate in the study prior to the conduct of any screening or study procedures, respectively. - Documentation that the participant met the study's selection (eligibility) criteria. - A record of the participant's exposure to the investigational study products. - A record of all contacts, and attempted contacts, with the participant. - A record of all procedures performed by study staff during the study. - Study-related information on the participant's condition before, during, and after the study, including: - Data obtained directly from the participant (e.g., interview responses and other self-reported information) - Data obtained by study staff (e.g., exam and lab findings) - Data obtained from non-study sources (e.g., non-study medical records)
+- Basic participant identifiers. - Documentation that the participant provided written informed consent to screen for and participate in the study prior to the conduct of any screening or study procedures, respectively. - Documentation that the participant met the study's selection (eligibility) criteria. - A record of the participant's random assignment. - A record of the participant's exposure to the investigational study products. - A record of all contacts, and attempted contacts, with the participant. - A record of all procedures performed by study staff during the study. - Study-related information on the participant's condition before, during, and after the study, including: - Data obtained directly from the participant (e.g., interview responses and other self-reported information) - Data obtained by study staff (e.g., exam and lab findings) - Data obtained from non-study sources (e.g., non-study medical records)